PASTAplus/auth/docs/api/rule.md

 Create an access control rule (ACR) for a resource.

-The token profile must be an owner of the resource.
+The token profile must be an owner (have a `changePermission` ACR) on the resource.

 ```
 POST: /auth/v1/rule